What Is a NAS?

 • “You need to be a Linux expert to use one”

-• “NAS devices are too slow for streaming”
+• “NAS devices are too slow for everyday access across multiple devices”

 • “Cloud storage is always cheaper”